cfss-old/win17_hw01/README.md

-#Welcome to Yu Quan's Repository
+#Computing for Social Sciences, Homework 01

 My name is **Poh Yu Quan**.
 My *last name* is **Poh** and my first name is **Yu Quan**.
 I am a **MAPSS student** at the University of Chicago.
 I come from **Singapore** but I obtained my BSc at **Imperial College London** in *Biomedical Sciences*.
 I am concentrating in sociology and focusing on criminology.

-My interests includes:
+My research interests include:

+1. Criminology
+2. Urban Sociology

+My hobbies include:

 1. Rock Climbing
   * Bouldering
   * Sport Climbing
 2. Snowboarding
-3. Travelling
+3. Hiking
-4. Criminology
+4. Travelling
 5. Programming
   * Python
   * R
   * SQL
-6. Urban Sociology

 Here is a handsome picture of me for your viewing pleasure.
-Please **don't photoshop** it.
+Please **don't photoshop** it. :smiley:

 ![My Handsome Face](http://i1174.photobucket.com/albums/r603/Poh_Yu_Quan/14717174_10153835225981746_9155896163653390504_n_zpsgckh02iw.jpg)

 Also you can visit my GitHub [here](https://github.com/pohyuquan).